mitmproxy/mitmproxy/docs/src/content/overview-features.md

 option, to make sure the server responds with complete data.

-## Modify Body
+## Map Remote

-The `modify_body` option lets you specify an arbitrary number of patterns that define replacements within bodies of flows. `modify_body` patterns looks like this:
+The `map_remote` option lets you specifyan arbitrary number of patterns that define replacements within the URLs of requests. he substituted URL is fetched transparently instead of the original resource and the content is replaced accordingly.
+`map_remote` patterns looks like
+this:

 {{< highlight none  >}}
 /flow-filter/regex/replacement